VipinJain1/VIP-Data-Mining---Unsupervised-Learning/README.md

     Cj = 1/|Sj| Sum (Xi) ; Xi all Sjs.
  (iv) Repeat step 2 and 3, until convergence - centroids do not change much. check old with new centroids.

+### How to initilize : K-Means+

+Llyoid's algo we did random iniltilzarion to pick k points.